RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 ## This Guide

 You may contribute by editing a page or suggesting new content.
-Visit [the Kismet Snippet Library](https://github.com/RocketLeagueMapmaking/Kismet) for adding your own snippet.
+Visit [the Kismet Snippet Library](https://github.com/RocketLeagueMapmaking/Kismet) to add your own snippet.

-:::tip Looking for volunteers
+:::tip Looking For Volunteers
 Do you want to help improve this guide (or want your own (RL related) website)?
-Contact me on discord (ghostrider-05#8461) and we can make some awesome features!
+Contact me on Discord (ghostrider-05#8461) and we can make some awesome features!
 (Experience with `Vue.js` is a plus)
 :::

 ### Edit Existing Content

 To edit an existing page, click the link in the footer: `Edit this page on GitHub`.
-By clicking on this link github will create a fork based on the main branch.
-Follow all instructions in the section [Add new content](./contribute.md#add-new-content) to make sure your changes are accepted.
+Github will create a fork from the main branch.
+Follow all instructions in the [Add New Content](./contribute.md#add-new-content) section to make sure your changes are accepted.

 ### Suggest New Content

-Requests may be as simple as "add a section about a special mode", or "add a page about a specific kismet node".
+Requests may be as simple as "add a section about a special mode," or "add a page about a specific kismet node."
 We'll do our best to fulfill all requests, as long as they're reasonable.
-Github discussions can also be used for more general questions and/or suggestions.
+GitHub discussions can also be used for more general questions and/or suggestions.

-1. Make sure that you've looked at the [existing issues](https://github.com/RocketLeagueMapmaking/RL-docs/issues), [FAQ](../faq.md/), [future content](../../more/roadmap.md#upcoming-content), and [bounty board](./contribute.md#this-guide) before making a request.
+1. Make sure that you've looked at the [Existing Issues](https://github.com/RocketLeagueMapmaking/RL-docs/issues), [FAQ](../faq.md/), [Future Content](../../more/roadmap.md#upcoming-content), and [Bounty Board](./contribute.md#this-guide) before making a request.
 It might already exist!
-2. Make a request; [create a new issue.](https://github.com/RocketLeagueMapmaking/RL-docs/issues) and select a template.
+2. Make a request, [create a new issue.](https://github.com/RocketLeagueMapmaking/RL-docs/issues) and select a template.
 3. Title it appropriately, and let us know exactly what you mean inside the issue description.

 ### Add New Content